shravan-padakanti/scala-3/Parallel-fold().md

 ### Towards reduction for arrays

 We have seen reduction on trees.
 Often we work with collections where we only know the ordering and not the tree structure.
-How can we do reduction in case of, e.g., arrays?
+How can we do reduction in case of, e.g., arrays, where a tree structure is not immediately visible.

 * convert it into a balanced tree
 * do tree reduction